piotrdobr3454/PolSourceAssignment/README.md

 # PolSourceAssignment
 Full-stack Developer Assignment - Piotr Dobrasiewicz

+IF you have the problem with incorrect formatting of this file - open it using Notepad.
 If you have any questions related to the assignment, please let me know:

 email: piotr.dobrasiewicz567@gmail.com